adambraimbridge/concept-rw-elasticsearch/README.md

 ).
 - Use https://github.com/olivere/elastic library to any ES request, after passing in the above created client

+If you need to set-up your elasticsearch first, please see some instructions [here](https://github.com/Financial-Times/concept-rw-elasticsearch/blob/master/mapping_readme_.md).

 ## How to run

 ```